Posted By

 Date Posted

-A Complete Guide to Benefit-in-Kind (BiK)
+A Complete Guide to Company Car Benefit-in-Kind Tax

-Benefit-in-Kind (BiK) is tax employees pay on any benefit they receive as part of their employment, whether that be private healthcare, support with childcare costs, a loan or a company car.
-For the latter, there are options for providing a car benefit to your employees that could help them make BiK savings.
+Benefit-in-Kind is the tax employees pay on any benefit they receive as part of their employment, whether that be private healthcare, support with childcare costs, a loan, or a company car.

-HMRC requires your employees to pay BiK tax on any benefit they have access to for personal use, as well as business use.
-For a company car, the amount of BiK tax differs depending on the car your employee drives and their income tax rate.
-The amount is defined by HMRC and is calculated using specific rules for BiK tax for company cars
+For a company car, the amount of tax differs depending on the car your employee drives and their income tax rate.
+The amount is defined by HMRC and is calculated using specific rules for BiK tax for company cars.

-As the employer, you’re responsible for informing HMRC of any benefits you provide to your employees on top of their salary.
-Each year before July, you’ll need to complete a P11D form for every employee who receives a company car benefit.
 Alternatively, you can choose to report taxable benefits via the Pay as You Earn (PAYE) scheme.
 The latter will become the mandatory way for reporting benefits from 6 April 2026.

 P11D value x BiK percentage rate x income tax rate of the employee.